 The Zoo is accredited, first in 1986, then 1991, 1996, 2001, 2008 and again in 2013.
-Accreditation means that the facility, personnel, and administration meet or exceed the standards for a professional zoological institution as set by the American Zoo and Aquarium Association (AZA).
+Accreditation means that the facility, personnel, and administration meet or exceed the standards for a professional zoological institution as set by the Association of Zoos & Aquariums (AZA).
 The Alexandria Zoo is one of only approximately 200 zoos in North America accredited by the AZA.

 - WHAT IS AZA?

-The American Zoo and Aquarium Association is the world's largest professional organization representing zoological parks, aquariums, wildlife parks, and their staff members.
+The Association of Zoos and Aquariums is the world's largest professional organization representing zoological parks, aquariums, wildlife parks, and their staff members.
 It was founded in 1924 and its offices are located in Silver Spring, Maryland.